trepca/chirp/readme.md

 # Chirp

-A messaging protocol.
+A messaging dApp running on Chia blockchain.

-Features
+## Features

-- broadcasting to everyone
+- send messages to general channel
-- group channels.
+- send messages to a group
+- send messages to a public key
+- anonymous and censorship resistant messaging
+- web UI
+- fee handling

 Runs on [Coinman](https://github.com/trepca/coinman)